kumahq/kuma-website/docs/docs/1.0.7/networking/networking.md

 ## kuma-cp ports

-First and foremost, the `kuma-cp` application is a server that offers a number of services - some meant for internal consumption by `kuma-dp` data-planes, some meant for external consumption by [kumactl](../kumactl) CLI, by the [HTTP API](../http-api) or by the [GUI](../gui).
+First and foremost, the `kuma-cp` application is a server that offers a number of services - some meant for internal consumption by `kuma-dp` data-planes, some meant for external consumption by the kumactl CLI, by the HTTP API, or by the GUI.

 The number and type of exposed ports depends on the mode in which the control plane is run